 You can run the pump for a while or set it on a timer setting so it comes on later.
 I would normally let it run for a while, as this is the stage where I would normally test the water and add any necessary chemicals.

-Once you add chemicals, you should run the pump to circulate them around the pool otherwise, you will get a build-up of very strong chemicals in one spot.
+Once you add chemicals, you should run the pump to circulate them around the pool; otherwise, you will build up very strong chemicals in one spot.

 12 – Check the pressure gauge